Ru ware: Collections

 The number of pieces recognised has expanded considerably since the early 20th century, more as pieces in collections are identified than as unknown examples emerge.
 Gompertz gave a list totalling 31 pieces outside China in his first edition of 1958, but revised this to 61 pieces including those in China in his second edition of 1980; even among the museums the cast and numbers are somewhat different to the list Sotheby's gives in 2012.
-This is based on a list by Degawa Tetsuro in an exhibition catalogue in 2009, with a few additions.
+This is based on a list by Degawa Tetsurō in an exhibition catalogue in 2009, with a few additions.
 Agreement on pieces can remain incomplete; one piece that seems to appear on neither list was identified as "Ru ware" by the Cincinnati Art Museum in 2016.
 The Henan Museum has a vase with decoration that it says was excavated in 1987 at the kiln site at Qingliangsi.
 A research project at the Dresden State Art Collections led to the identification a Ru bowl among the porcelain collection in 2021.

 On 4 April 2012 Sotheby's in Hong Kong sold a brush-washer bowl, 13.6 cm across and the pair of one in the British Museum, for 207,860,000 Hong Kong Dollars ($US 26.7 million), then an auction record for Song ceramics.
 It had been in a Japanese collection, after belonging to the collection of Mr & Mrs Alfred Clark in London.
 This price was exceeded by the sale in 2017 described above.

 In 2014 it was claimed that a Ru bowl had been identified in the collection of the Princessehof Ceramics Museum in Leeuwarden, The Netherlands.
 This piece is included in Regina Krahl's 2017 list.

 In 2016 an exhibition at the Beijing Palace Museum included 29 complete pieces, plus four reconstructed ones from a tomb, and many fragments from excavation.
 30 later "Ru-type" pieces were also exhibited.
 The National Palace Museum in Taipei had an exhibition in 2006–07.
 Both included loans from the British Museum and other museums, but to date the Taipei and Beijing collections have not shared an exhibition.